Strait of Magellan: Traffic

-The strait provides a well-protected inland waterway sheltered from rough weather and high seas, allowing for safe navigation.
-Ships sail through the strait from the Pacific to the Atlantic and back, from the oceans to the Beagle Channel through the Magdalena Channel, Cockburn Channel, Paso Brecknock or Canal Ocasión, Ballenero Channel, O'Brien Channel, Paso Timbales, northwest arm of the Beagle Channel and the Beagle Channel and back, and also to cross the strait from north to south and back.
-This is the case for all traffic between Chile and Argentina and the cities in Tierra del Fuego, Porvenir, Cerro Sombrero, Timaukel, Ushuaia, and Río Grande.
+The strait provides a well-protected inland waterway sheltered from rough weather and high seas, allowing for safe navigation between the Atlantic and the Pacific, between other channels around Tierra del Fuego, and between various towns along these waterways.

 In 2008, 571 Chilean ships and 1,681 non-Chilean ships sailed through the strait.
 Piloting is compulsory for sailing the strait.
 As one authority notes, "The Pilotage Regulations of the Chilean Hydrographic and Oceanographic Service ('the Regulations") provide that pilotage through the Magellan Strait is compulsory", with limited exceptions for local traffic.
 Who pays the fees for the pilot is subject to interpretation, however.

 Navigation status

 Article 35 of the United Nations Convention on the Law of the Sea states that "Nothing in this Part affects: ... the legal regime in straits in which passage is regulated in whole or in part by long-standing international conventions in force specifically relating to such straits".
 Article V of the Boundary Treaty of 1881 between Chile and Argentina established a legal regime for the Strait of Magellan, and in a diplomatic letter to major shipping nations in 1873, Chile promised freedom of navigation through and neutrality within the strait.